EMPLOYMENT BACKGROUND CHECKS

 Our job is to provide accurate information to assist potential employers in making employment related decisions.

-National Employment Screening will accurately report screening records and information it receives from these sources, but is not responsible for accuracy and/or content of information received during a background investigation.
+National Employment Screening will accurately report screening records and information it receives from these sources, but is not responsible for accuracy and/or content of information received from court sources during a background investigation.

 If the disputed information is from an official record or database, such as criminal, driving, credit or professional license, it will be rechecked for correctness by National Employment Screening.